 I think in the early days, it’s going back to that comment of, I didn’t know how hard, just how hard it was going to be.
 So, back in 2005, I was working in commercial property for a large property consultancy and, you know, I had that role in that job that I’d always kind of worked towards, and at the time I knew other people that were doing that and I was quite well known for what I’d achieved in that role.
 And I think I completely underestimated what creating a business would be like.
 I thought I’m gonna create this business, I’ve got all these contacts, it’s gonna be fine.

 And all of those, I will definitely ring you and yes, we’ll definitely use you.
 And we can definitely, take that kind of support.
 I went from a very, very busy role to the phone didn’t ring quite as much as I thought it was gonna ring.

 Louise Hosking (05:49):

-and I think it was that challenge of then, this is under my control; I’ve gotta do the marketing, I’ve gotta go out, I’ve gotta reach customers.
-I’ve gotta get customer focused and really harness all of those business skills.
+and I think it was that challenge of then, this is under my control; I’ve got to do the marketing, I’ve got to go out, I’ve got to reach customers.
+I’ve got to get customer focused and really harness all of those business skills.
 I think that was a really tough time.
 Also, initially, most of my work was in commercial property management and of course we had the big bank crash around that time.
 And that was just as I was starting to grow.
 That set me back as well.
 So that was a really tough period.
 I’d say.